brentsimmons/ranchero.com/pages/netnewswire/frequently-asked-questions.markdown

 If you’d like to volunteer to work on syncing for a specific service, please join the Slack group to make sure it’s not already in progress.
 We’ll also help you get started with it.

+## Does it sync via iCloud?

+No — or, at least, not yet.
+We think it would be a great feature, and we’re investigating the possibility.

 ## Why does the Today feed show the last 24 hours of articles?

 Because it’s not that great when you’re reading your feeds at midnight and the Today feed empties out.